Theme 3! Choose to Boost Veggies & Fruit

 Many children think they do not like vegetables and fruit, but often that is because they have not been introduced to a variety of produce or could benefit from continued positive exposure.

-To encourage Middlesex County children to try a variety of locally available vegetables and fruit, many preschool children through partnering child cares as well as all students from JK to Grade 3 will receive a Produce Passport this June.
+To encourage Middlesex County children to try a variety of locally available vegetables and fruit, many preschool children through partnering child cares as well as all students from JK to Grade 3 received a Produce Passport in June 2017.

 The challenge?
-Each time a child tries one of the 32 featured vegetables and fruit, they can use one of the stickers provided to mark their passport.
-Once they have had a chance to try all 32, they can take their completed passport to a Middlesex County Library branch for a chance to win some great prizes.
+Each time a child tries one of the featured vegetables and fruit, they can use one of the stickers provided to mark their passport.
+Once they have had a chance to try all, they can take their completed passport to a Middlesex County Library branch for a chance to win some great prizes.

 Taste it!
 Community Calendar